1855532/Flask_Portfolio/README.md

 ## Final self grading project
-* [weekly TODO's and self grading] (https://docs.google.com/document/d/1vtITMYkZ187jyhb8SKm0TCy7zE6V5hX_I1v7qYoonfQ/edit?usp=sharing)
+* [Weekly TODO's and Self Grading] (https://docs.google.com/document/d/1vtITMYkZ187jyhb8SKm0TCy7zE6V5hX_I1v7qYoonfQ/edit?usp=sharing)
-* [Links to comments or other online materials:] https://docs.google.com/document/d/1TrZm3bm79y3q8ljk1iNDpy-pxuR8tJrSV40HXL3KW1o/edit?usp=sharing
+* [Links to Online Resources Used:] https://docs.google.com/document/d/1TrZm3bm79y3q8ljk1iNDpy-pxuR8tJrSV40HXL3KW1o/edit?usp=sharing
+* all code is also commented to show purpose of each part of code
+## Overview of Code
+Here is overview of files for the "Flask Portfolio":
+* home.html: main page of flask website, bootstrap navbar, buttons with links to project scope and repl.it for each project, large image at top for aesthetics
+* main.py: contains app routes which assign links to variables; in this case, each webpage
+* contents.html: contains basic information about projects included in the Flask website
+* aboutus.html: use of Jinja and code for making navigation easier for user
+    * ____.html: use of Jinja and embedding artifacts to show evidence of learning
+* data.py: defined variables for each person's about us page
+* aboutdn.html: consists of a navbar from bootstrap,welcoming, and nighthawk logo
+    * dnclubs: embedded link to pdf of all clubs on campus, general description of variety of clubs
+    * dnsports: embedded athletic calendar and guidebook, general description of timeline and rules to play
+    * dnschedule: image of vl schedule, general description of vl circumstances
+    * dnmap: image of map, general description of layout of school
+    * NAV BAR FROM ABOUTDN PRESENT IN ALL DN FILES
+* aboutsd.html: consists of navbar from bootstrap, welcoming, and instructions on how to use it
+    * sdhistory.html: large picture of San Diego in the olden days, general history of San Diego
+    * sdlandmarks.html: images of different landmarks, general description of each one
+    * sdrestaurant.html: images of different restaurants, general description of each restaurant
+    * sdtourist.html: images of different tourist spots, general descriptions of each
+    * sdfeedback.html: feedback form for users to fill in basic personal information and submit any concerns
+    * NAVBAR FROM ABOUTSD PRESENT IN ALL SD FILES

 ## Creativity and Intangibles
-I think that the most unique feature of our project that should be highlighted is the About Us page.
+The most unique feature of our project that should be highlighted is the About Us page.
 In this part of the project, we embedded pictures of ourselves and our achievements this trimester as well as descriptions of ourselves.
 This part of the Flask portfolio allows users to not only experience the website, but get a deeper look at the creators behind the project.
 It allows for users to put a face behind the names and also see what each creator contributed to the project.

-## Individual Mastery (Sophie)
+## Mastery
 Front end- HTML, Jinja, Templates
 * HTML- HTML describs the structure of a webpage and its elements tell the browser (or website) how to display the content
 * Jinja- Jinja is a template for Flask.
 It's a framework that allows you to write your web applications quickly and efficiently